 Take part in Recycle to Read to get books for your school

-Recycle to Read is a ground-breaking new Pod campaign that rewards schools for collecting unwanted plastic toys and tech for recycling and reuse, in exchange for books.
+Recycle to Read is a ground-breaking new Pod campaign that rewards schools for collecting items not typically collected from households for recycling and reuse, in exchange for books.

 Did you know?

-- Plastic toys and tech can be valuable for reuse and recycling but can have a negative impact on the environment if they are not disposed of correctly.
+- Plastic toys and textiles can be valuable for reuse and recycling but can have a negative impact on the environment if they are not disposed of correctly.

 - Over 318 million toys are sold in the UK every year, of which the majority are manufactured from plastic or contain plastic components1.
 However, there is currently limited infrastructure to collect and recycle plastic toys.

-For the first time, schools and households can reuse and recycle tech and toys through Recycle to Read to get books for their school from our partner, Harper Collins.
+For the first time, schools and households can reuse and recycle items through Recycle to Read to get books for their school.

 How does it work?

-If you aren’t able to run a collection this year, don’t forget that you can still take part in Recycle to Read by using the education resources on toy and tech reuse and recycling.
-Or running your own toy swap day.
+If you aren’t able to run a collection this year, don’t forget that you can still take part in Recycle to Read by using the education resources, or running your own toy swap day.

 For more information, see Recycle to Read in the Pod FAQs.